LaurentVeyssier/Udacity-Predict-Customer-Churn-with-Clean-Code/README.md

 - strong confusion matrix although still generating false negative which could be an issue given our objective to detect churn likelyhood:
 ![](./images/results/Random_Forest_Confusion_Matrix.png)

-The influence of each feature on the prediction to churn can be visualized using SHAP module:
+The influence of each feature on the prediction to churn can be visualized using SHAP module (feature pushing towards churn to the right of the y-axis):
 ![](./images/SHAP/summary_shap.png)